YamenAjjour/yamenajjour.github.io/_news/announcement_3.md

 related_posts: false
 ---

-Yamen has been invited to the Lorentz Center Workshop on Hybrid Argumentation and Responsible AI
+Yamen has been invited to the Lorentz Center Workshop on Hybrid Argumentation and Responsible AI in Leiden, Netherlands